jfmyers9/etcd-release/docs/design.md

 required to perform these actions manually.
 In the future we could provide a set of errands to successfully perform disaster recovery, but I would like to keep the disaster recovery process a manual process.

+## Operator Experience

+A goal of this relase was to improve the user experience for operators.
+By using BPM, the operator is provided with a useful set of commands to strace their process (`bpm trace`), tail logs (`bpm logs`), and inspect process state (`bpm pid`, `bpm list`, etc).
+By default `bpm` will be placed on the `PATH` of an operator when launching a login shell.

+Following the above design, this release provides a [useful helper script](../jobs/etcd/templates/etcdctl.erb) which simplifies interacting with the ETCD cluster for debug purposes.
+This binary will also be places on the `PATH` of the operator whenever initiating a login shell.

+**Note**: It is recommended that users use `sudo -i` after `bosh ssh` so that the a new login shell is launched when escalating to the `root` user.

 ## Configuration Properties